-- (a) This article shall be known as the "Just Cause Eviction and Tenant Protection Ordinance." - (b) It is the purpose of this article to provide housing stability in the Salinas rental housing market and limit adverse impacts on displaced tenants forced to find replacement housing in the expensive and limited Salinas housing market.
-Pursuant to California Civil Code section 1946.2(g)(1)(B), the City Council hereby makes the following findings: This article requiring just cause for termination of a residential tenancy is consistent with and more protective than California Civil Code §1946.2.
-This article is more protective because it further limits the reasons for termination of a residential tenancy, provides for higher relocation assistance amounts, and provides additional tenant protections that are not prohibited by any other provision of law.
-The rights conferred by this article are in addition to any existing rights provided to tenants by state or federal law.
+- (a) This Article shall be known as the "Just Cause Eviction and Tenant Protection Ordinance." - (b) It is the purpose and the intent of this Article to provide housing stability in the Salinas rental market and limit adverse impacts on displaced tenants forced to find replacement housing in the expensive and limited Salinas housing market.
+Pursuant to California Civil Code section 1946.2(g)(1)(B), the City Council hereby makes the following findings: This Article requiring just cause for termination of a residential tenancy is consistent with and more protective than California Civil Code section 1946.2.
+This Article is more protective because it further limits the reasons for termination of a residential tenancy, provides for higher relocation assistance amounts, and provides additional tenant protections that are not prohibited by any other provision of law.
+The rights conferred by this Article are in addition to any existing rights provided to Tenants by state or federal law.